-- 4.3.1 The use of source materials and calculators in examinations is restricted by General Regulations and in some case by Programme Regulations. - 4.3.2 If the Regulations for the relevant programme permit the use of source materials in the examination room, the Board of Examiners is authorised to specify precisely what materials are to be provided or permitted.
-Such materials may not include dictionaries for the specific purpose of enabling students to overcome any deficiency in their command of the English Language. - 4.3.3 If source materials are to be provided to candidates, Boards of Examiners must agree any proposals having financial implications with the Executive Director, University of London Worldwide. - 4.3.4 Boards of Examiners (and, where appropriate, aligned with federation member regulations) are authorised to determine whether, and in which examinations, candidates are permitted to use their own electronic calculators. - 4.3.5 The University of London Worldwide must ensure that all candidates are informed about permitted materials and calculators through the Notice to Candidates. - 4.3.6 Examiners shall ensure that question paper rubrics include details of permitted materials and permitted calculators and also the requirement that candidates state clearly on their scripts the name and type of calculator used.
+- 4.3.1 The use of source materials and calculators in examinations is restricted by General Regulations7 and in some case by Programme Regulations. - 4.3.2 If the Regulations for the relevant programme permit the use of source materials in the examination room, the Board of Examiners is authorised to specify precisely what materials are to be provided or permitted.
+Such materials may not include dictionaries for the specific purpose of enabling students to overcome any deficiency in their command of the English Language. - 4.3.3 If source materials are to be provided to candidates, Boards of Examiners must agree any proposals having financial implications with the Executive Director, University of London Worldwide or the Chief Executive Officer, SAS. - 4.3.4 Boards of Examiners (and, where appropriate, aligned with federation member regulations) are authorised to determine whether, and in which examinations, candidates are permitted to use their own electronic calculators. - 4.3.5 The University of London Worldwide and the School of Advanced Study must ensure that all candidates are informed about permitted materials and calculators through the Notice to Candidates. - 4.3.6 Examiners shall ensure that question paper rubrics include details of permitted materials and permitted calculators and also the requirement that candidates state clearly on their scripts the name and type of calculator used.